haidaoxiaofei/Mapbox-offline-mbtiles/README.md

-This is a fork of [osmdroid](http://code.google.com/p/osmdroid/), so the entire core is open source: it doesn't depend on the Google Maps SDK or any components outside of AOSP that would require the Play Store.
+This is a fork of [osmdroid](http://code.google.com/p/osmdroid/), so the entire core is open source: it doesn't depend on the Google Maps SDK or any components outside of AOSP that would require the Google Play Store.

 ## Installation

-We recommend using the Android SDK with [gradle](http://www.gradle.org/): this will automatically install the necessary dependencies and pull the SDK source code from the central Maven repository.
+We recommend using the Mapbox Android SDK with [Gradle](http://www.gradle.org/): this will automatically install the necessary dependencies and pull the SDK binaries from the Maven Central repository ( [Mapbox Android SDK on Maven Central](http://search.maven.org/#artifactdetails%7Ccom.mapbox.mapboxsdk%7Cmapbox-android-sdk%7C0.2.3%7Cjar) ).

 ### With Gradle (Android Studio, IntelliJ, etc)